6 Traits of a Sheltered Person That Can Undermine Emotional Strength

 3. Practice Conflict Resolution

-Since a sheltered upbringing makes you avoid conflict, it’s essential to practice conflict resolution skills.
-This doesn’t mean starting arguments, but instead learning how to communicate effectively when disagreements arise.
+Since a sheltered upbringing can lead you to avoid conflict, it’s essential to practice conflict-resolution skills.
+This doesn’t mean starting arguments; it means learning to communicate effectively when disagreements arise.
 You can begin by discussing your opinions with friends or family, expressing your needs, and being open to hearing different perspectives.

 Conflict resolution is a crucial life skill, and the more you practice, the more natural it will become.